-Clearly the aging of America will have a profound impact on individuals, families, and U.S. society.
+Clearly, the aging of America will have a profound impact on individuals, families, and U.S. society.
 This publication describes the breadth and depth of the HRS to help familiarize a broad range of researchers; policymakers; media; and organizations concerned with health, economics, and aging with this data resource.
-This colorful data book describes the HRSs development and features and offers a snapshot of research findings based on analyses of the Study data.
+This colorful data book describes the HRSs development and features and offers a snapshot of research findings based on analyses of the study data.
 Sections of the report look at older adults health, work and retirement, income and wealth, and family characteristics and intergenerational transfers.
+Cognitive changes, changes in memory function, family status and psychological well being in the elderly are covered.
 More than 65 figures and tables illustrate the text.

 Please note – test questions begin on page 20 with the chapter on Health – although we suggest that you read about how the study was conducted – it is not content that is required for this ce course.

 Learning Objectives: This course will provide the practitioner with detailed information regarding aging.
 Specifically, a professional will: